rqzrqh/matchengine_rust/design.md

 The match results are splited into multiple topics, this made user-level load balance and topic-level message orderly.
 Different Topics can be  processed concurrency.

+# Fault-Tolerant

+All service can set up multiple services for fault-tolerant